Brody-Lab/PulseInputDDM.jl/docs/src/man/neural_observation_model.md

-# Fitting a model to neural activity
+# Fitting the model to neural activity

 Now, let's try fiting the model using neural data.